ThiriYaminHsu/Open-Access-Learning-Resources-for-Quantum-Computing-Mathematics-and-Physics/README.md

-# Open-Access Learning Resources for Quantum Computing, Quantum Mechanics, and Physics
+# Open-Access Quantum Learning Resources

 *If you’d like to add to this list, feel free to submit a pull request*